Kotlin/KEEP/proposals/open-ended-ranges.md

-For such a common use case, Kotlin standard library provides various shortcut functions, such as the `indices` extension property available on many data structures returning that `0..(size - 1)` range, the `lastIndex` extension property returning the last index value, namely `size - 1`, and finally the `until` infix function allowing to instantiate a range of discrete integral values like `0 until size` which is equivalent to `0..(size - 1)`.
+For such a common use case, Kotlin standard library provides various shortcut functions, such as the `indices` extension property available on many data structures returning that `0..(size - 1)` range, the `lastIndex` extension property returning the last index value, namely `size - 1`, and finally the `until` infix function allowing to instantiate a range of integral values like `0 until size` which is equivalent to `0..(size - 1)`.

 Despite all of this, due to asymmetry between `..` and `until`, the former is used more often, even in cases where the latter would be more clear.